Tent, Backpack, Sleep System

 Gaia GPS App

-Available on iPhone or Android, Gaia GPS offers a Google Maps-like experience but pinpoints you on topographic maps with trails and routing.
+Available on iPhone or Android, Gaia GPS offers a Google Maps-like experience, but pinpoints you on topographic maps with trails and routing.
 No cell service or internet is required, so long as you download the maps in advance.
 It’s much lighter, more affordable, and user-friendly than dedicated GPS units.
 Gaia GPS is our primary backcountry navigation tool, backed up by paper maps.
-And, if you subscribe to your first year of Gaia GPS by clicking the button below, they’ll give you 20% off!
 Considering that phone apps are weightless, we think this is some pretty great ultralight backpacking gear.

 Suunto M-3D Compass